hiranthaR/Json-to-Dart-Model/README.md

 }
 ```

 Equatable can implement [toString](https://github.com/felangel/equatable/blob/master/README.md#tostring-implementation) method including all the given props.
-If Equatable support is enabled then will implement Equatable `toString` implementation.
+If you want that behaviour, just have to select `Stringify` method when the process of parsing your JSON to Code has started.

 ```dart
 @override